Ukraine official: Forces may pull out of key city of Bakhmut

 Zhdanov said the possible withdrawal of Ukrainian forces from Bakhmut “will not affect the course of the war in any way” because of the firing positions in Chasiv Yar.

-Bakhmut is now partly encircled, and all roads, including the main supply route, are under Russian fire control, Zhdanov said.
+Bakhmut is now partly encircled, and all roads, including the main supply route, are within range of Russian fire, Zhdanov said.
 The city lies in ruins and “no longer has strategic or operational significance.”

 “In Bakhmut, the Russians lost so many forces — soldiers and equipment — that this city has already fulfilled its function,” Zhdanov said.